MesfinD/hpc-bash/_episodes/12-scheduler.md

 We can see all the details of our job, most importantly that it is in the "R" or "RUNNING" state.
 Sometimes our jobs might need to wait in a queue ("PENDING") or have an error.
-The best way to check our job's status is with `qsub`.
+The best way to check our job's status is with `sbatch`.
-Of course, running `qsub` repeatedly to check on things can be a little tiresome.
+Of course, running `sbatch` repeatedly to check on things can be a little tiresome.
 To see a real-time view of our jobs, we can use the `watch` command.
 `watch` reruns a given command at 2-second intervals.
 Let's try using it to monitor another job.

 ```
 sbatch example-job.sh
-watch qstat -u yourUsername
+watch squeue -u yourUsername
 ```
 {: .bash}